Do you need to collect a 3D data? Are you wondering what’s the easiest way to do this?

 So, if you have a Kinect Sensor, and need a 3D scanner, you already have one at hand.
 Just download the program and do the necessary step to convert it into a working 3D scanner.

-1. Calibrate the Kinect Color mesh by launching the Camera App
+1. Firstly, calibrate the Kinect Color mesh by launching the Camera App.

-2. Use optimal sensor-to-object distance that is about 3 feet.
+2. Secondly, use optimal sensor-to-object distance that is about 3 feet.

-3. GPU quality: For optimal results use 20 frames per seconds (fps) or higher
+3. Next, consider the GPU quality.
+You should use 20 frames per seconds (fps) or higher for optimal results.

-4. Lighting quality: Make sure that the setting has no visible shadows.
+4. Then, check the lighting quality and make sure that the setting has no visible shadows.
 Also, the colors are better with more diffused lights.

 5. Background distance: Maximize the distance between the background and the object to be scanned.
 A non-reflective background is better as reflection can create noise around the scan.